 Elsa joined Tri Team PDX in 2015 and has been grateful for its community ever since.
 She raced her first two triathlons as a wee moppet in 1994 and 1995 before taking a 20 year break to pursue other sports.
 It was 2014 when an ol' Craigslist roomie turned friend (and teammate) suggested Elsa join her for a triathlon in Cottage Grove, so Elsa did—with a vintage green single speed in tow.
 It was a slow ride!
 Thankfully, she's upped her game a touch since then, with much help from many generous friends and fellow teammates.
 In fact, some of Elsa's favorite moments are seeing her buddies on course during races.
 It abates the pain briefly.
 Kidding!!!
 She loves every second! 😉

-I got my start in triathlon as so many people do, through Team in Training in 2013.
-My first triathlon was the San Diego Classic Olympic.
-I joined Tri Team PDX around then and completed a string of shorter triathlons and road races before completing by first Ironman distance in 2016.
-That evolved into working with a coach and completing my second Ironman in 2017, 90 minutes faster than the previous year.
-I have been doing this for five years and I have learned a lot about everything having to do with triathlons except how to run fast.
-But I'm really really good at changing tires, after having had to change six (6) in one race in 2015.
-My next planned races are 2019 Victoria 70.3 and the inaugural Ironman Cork Ireland in June 2019.
+Sebastian got his start in triathlon as so many people do, through Team in Training in 2013.
+His first triathlon was the San Diego Classic Olympic.
+He joined Tri Team PDX around then and completed a string of shorter triathlons and road races before completing his first Ironman distance in 2016.
+That evolved into working with a coach and completing his second Ironman in 2017, 90 minutes faster than the previous year.
+He has been doing this for five years and has learned a lot about everything having to do with triathlons except how to run fast.
+But he is really really good at changing tires, after having had to change six (6) in one race in 2015.

 Nicole grew up in California, but in the summer of 2010, moved to the colder mountains of Bozeman, MT to play volleyball for the Montana State Bobcats.
 After her collegiate career wrapped up, she needed a new sport to be overly competitive with, and a friend signed her up for her first Olympic triathlon, unbeknownst to her at the time.
 After completing her first Olympic distance tri (during which she missed a turn and ran half a mile in the wrong direction), she was hooked!
 She moved to Portland in the spring of 2017 and joined Tri Team PDX in 2018.
-With the support of the TTPDX community, she completed her first half-ironman this past summer and will look to improve on that in 2019!
+With the support of the TTPDX community, she completed her first Half-Ironman in 2018.
+Since then, she has hired a coach and completed Half-Ironman Victoria as well as Best in the West Half-Iron over 45 minutes faster than her previous time!
 Nicole enjoys racing, but more so the free beer at the finish line.